 10. Souleymane Cissokho – 1.8 million euros

-Cissokho has also benefited from sponsorship contracts since his Olympic success - appearing in campaigns that provide him with a regular income. À At 31, he occupies the last place in this Top 10, but he undoubtedly has the greatest potential for progression: by winning a world title in the years to come, he could well join the leading pack of the wealthiest French boxers!
+Cissokho has also benefited from sponsorship deals following his Olympic success – appearing in campaigns that provide him with a steady income.
+At 31, he sits at the bottom of this Top 10, but he arguably has the greatest potential for growth: by winning a world title in the coming years, he could well join the upper tier of France’s wealthiest boxers!

 9. Arsen Goulamirian – 2.3 million euros

-His fortune is estimated at around 2.3 million euros.
-Outside the ring, Goulamirian remains cautious and hard-working: in 2018, he could be seen kicking off a rugby match, proof that he's looking to increase his notoriety.
-At 36, he's at the peak of his sporting powers - if he unifies world titles, his fortunes could quickly follow the same path to the top.
+His net worth is estimated at around 2.3 million euros.
+Outside the ring, Goulamirian remains cautious and hardworking: he was seen in 2018 kicking off a rugby match, proof that he is looking to raise his profile.
+At 36, he is at the peak of his athletic career – if he unifies world titles, his fortune could quickly follow suit on the way up.

 8. Hassan N’Dam N’Jikam – 2.5 million euros

-Hassan N'Dam, nicknamed "El FenómenoHe is a former middleweight world champion (WBO interim) and has faced some of the best in his category.
-Franco-Cameroonian, he has navigated the rings of Paris, New York and Tokyo.
-His fights against Peter Quillin, David Lemieux and Ryōta Murata earned him hundreds of thousands of euros each, enabling him to amass around 2.5 million euros in total.
+Hassan N’Dam, nicknamed “El Fenómeno”, was an interim WBO middleweight world champion and has faced some of the best in his division.
+French-Cameroonian, he has navigated rings in Paris, New York and Tokyo.
+His bouts against Peter Quillin, David Lemieux and Ryōta Murata each earned him hundreds of thousands of euros, allowing him to accumulate approximately 2.5 million euros in total.

-Particularly courageous, N'Dam even took part in the Rio Olympics in 2016 (representing Cameroon) when he was already a pro, a rarity that testifies to his love of the ring more than the money.
-Today, aged 39, he is considering a career change - he has been seen commentating fights and mentoring youngsters - while cautiously making the most of the windfall accumulated during his glory years.
+Remarkably courageous, N’Dam even competed at the 2016 Rio Olympics (representing Cameroon) while already a professional — a rarity that speaks to his love of the ring more than money.
+Now 39, he is considering a career transition — he has been seen commentating on bouts and mentoring young fighters — while prudently enjoying the wealth accumulated during his glory years.

 7. Christophe Tiozzo – 2.9 million euros

-Fabrice's younger brother, Christophe Tiozzo, has also tasted glory - and big cheques.
-WBA super-middleweight world champion in 1990, he packed the Palais Omnisports de Paris-Bercy for his memorable fights.
-At the time, he was one of the headliners of French boxing, with record TV ratings.
-Although his career came to a more discreet end after his defeat by Virgil Hill, Christophe had already been able to capitalize on his notoriety.
+The younger brother of Fabrice, Christophe Tiozzo also tasted glory — and big paydays.
+WBA super-middleweight world champion in 1990, he packed out the Palais Omnisports de Paris-Bercy during his memorable bouts.
+At the time, he was one of the headline acts of French boxing, attracting record TV audiences.
+Although his career wound down more quietly after his defeat to Virgil Hill, Christophe had already been able to capitalise on his fame.

-He then set up a boxing club and took part in galas, preserving his financial comfort.
-His current fortune stands at around 2.5 to 3.5 million euros according to estimates.
-Always smiling, 60-year-old Christophe Tiozzo is proof that boxing can offer a good life - provided you know how to bounce back from hard knocks.
+He subsequently set up a boxing club and participated in gala events, preserving his financial comfort.
+His current net worth is estimated at around 2.5 to 3.5 million euros according to estimates.
+Always smiling, Christophe Tiozzo, 60, is proof that boxing can offer a wonderful life — provided you know how to bounce back from hard knocks.

 6. Brahim Asloum – 4 million euros

-Olympic champion in Sydney in 2000, Brahim Asloum won the hearts of the French before claiming a world title in the pros (WBA flyweight in 2007).
-Although the smaller categories are less profitable, Asloum has diversified his activities to build up his wealth.
-He has set up his own boxing promotion and tried his hand at cinema (in 2013, he played the lead role in the film "Victor Young Perez about the life of a Tunisian boxer).
+Olympic champion in Sydney in 2000, Brahim Asloum won the hearts of the French public before claiming a professional world title (WBA light flyweight in 2007).
+While lighter weight classes bring in less money, Asloum diversified his activities to build his wealth.
+He launched his own boxing promotion and tried his hand at cinema (in 2013, he took the lead role in the film “Victor Young Perez”, telling the story of a Tunisian boxer).

-These projects, together with his TV consultancy fees, have enabled him to reach a fortune estimated at 4 million euros.
-We remember that, at the end of his career, he had to fight to get a broadcaster to finance his world championship...
-Proof that he already knew how to manage his destiny like an entrepreneur.
-At 45, Asloum, always smiling, remains an ambassador for boxing and a shrewd businessman.
+These projects, combined with his TV punditry fees, allowed him to reach an estimated net worth of 4 million euros.
+It is worth recalling that late in his career, he had to fight to get a broadcaster to fund his world championship… Proof that he already knew how to manage his destiny like an entrepreneur.
+At 45, Asloum, ever smiling, remains an ambassador for boxing and a savvy businessman.

 5. Fabrice Tiozzo – 6.5 million euros

-The eldest of the famous Tiozzo brothers, Fabrice was world champion in two categories (light-heavyweight and heavyweight) between 1995 and 2005.
-He has boxed all over the world, from Lyon to Las Vegas, earning him considerable prize money.
-Fabrice Tiozzo may be more discreet than some in the media, but he has managed his earnings intelligently.
-In his 18-year pro career, he has amassed a fortune estimated at around 6 to 7 million euros.
+The elder of the famous Tiozzo brothers, Fabrice was world champion in two weight classes (light heavyweight and cruiserweight) between 1995 and 2005.
+He boxed all over the world, from Lyon to Las Vegas, which earned him impressive purses.
+While more low-key in the media than others, Fabrice Tiozzo managed his earnings intelligently.
+Over 18 years as a professional, he amassed a fortune estimated at around 6 to 7 million euros.

-The fact that I was one of the Canal+ darlings at the time has ensured him a steady income, not to mention a few TV appearances.
-Now in his forties, he is involved in social action and boxing (he even briefly put the gloves back on in 2019 for a charity fight).
-A quiet reconversion for this former millionaire puncher.
+Having been one of Canal+‘s favourite fighters of the era ensured him steady income, not to mention a few television appearances.
+Now in his forties, he is involved in social initiatives and the boxing community (he even laced up the gloves again briefly in 2019 for a charity bout).
+A quiet retirement for this former millionaire puncher.

 4. Carlos Takam – 8 million euros

-Still going strong at the age of 42, he recently sprang a surprise by beating Tony Yoka - adding a nice bonus to his bank account.
+Still active past the age of 42, he recently caused a surprise by defeating Tony Yoka — adding a nice bonus to his bank account.
 It is estimated that Takam has accumulated around 8 million euros throughout his career.
-This colossus remains a true globetrotter of boxing and a shrewd businessman, speaking several languages and investing in projects in France and Africa.
+This giant remains a true globe-trotter of boxing and a savvy businessman, speaking several languages and involved in projects in France and Africa.

 3. Jean-Marc Mormeck – 12 million euros

-A true legend of French boxing, Jean-Marc Mormeck was unified world heavyweight champion in the 2000s.
-His exploits in the ring have earned him handsome bonuses.
-For example, when he faced Wladimir Klitschko in 2012 for the heavyweight title, his purse was in the region of €900,000 for this fight alone (Wladimir Klitschko vs. Jean-Marc Mormeck - BoxRec).
+A true legend of French boxing, Jean-Marc Mormeck was the undisputed cruiserweight world champion in the 2000s.
+His exploits in the ring earned him handsome purses.
+For example, when he faced Wladimir Klitschko in 2012 for the heavyweight title, his purse was close to €900,000 for that single bout (Wladimir Klitschko vs. Jean-Marc Mormeck – BoxRec).

-In all, over his long career (1995-2014), Mormeck accumulated a fortune estimated at 12 million euros.
-After putting away the gloves, he wasn't bored: he was appointed inter-ministerial delegate for equal opportunities in 2016, and carried the Olympic flame in 2024 (proof that he remains a high-profile personality).
-At the age of 52, "The Marksman is enjoying a well-deserved golden retirement.
+In total, over his long career (1995–2014), Mormeck accumulated an estimated fortune of 12 million euros.
+After hanging up his gloves, he kept himself busy: he was appointed inter-ministerial delegate for equal opportunities in 2016, and carried the Olympic torch in 2025 (proof that he remains a prominent public figure).
+At 52, “The Marksman” is enjoying a well-deserved golden retirement.

 2. Tony Yoka – 15 million euros

-Tony Yoka became a star when he won the super-heavyweight Olympic gold medal in Rio in 2016.
-He turned professional in the immediate aftermath, signing a 15-fight contract valued at 8 million euros with Canal+ (Poids lourds : Yoka veut "faire partie de la nouvelle génération).
-Suffice to say, his bank accounts are doing well.
-As of 2017, he had earned almost 1.7 million euros for his first pro year (How much does Tony Yoka, the French boxing star, earn? - Sportune).
+Tony Yoka became a star by winning the super-heavyweight Olympic gold medal at Rio in 2016.
+Turning professional shortly after, he signed a 15-fight contract estimated at 8 million euros with Canal+ (Heavyweight: Yoka wants to “be part of the new generation”).
+It is safe to say his bank accounts are in good health.
+As early as 2017, he reportedly earned nearly 1.7 million euros in his first professional year (How much does Tony Yoka, France’s boxing star, earn? – Sportune).

-His elegant style and notoriety have also won him sponsors and media appearances (he even took part in a TV dance show!).
-Today, despite some recent defeats, Yoka can count on a fortune of around 15 million euros.
-At the age of 32, the Parisian heavyweight is still hoping to cash in on his prize money by aiming for a world title, which would boost his value even further.
+His elegant style and fame have also attracted sponsors and media appearances (he even appeared on a television dance show!).
+Today, despite some recent defeats, Yoka can count on a net worth of approximately 15 million euros.
+At 32, the Parisian heavyweight still hopes to grow that fortune further by targeting a world title, which would boost his value even more.

 1. Francis Ngannou – 20 million euros

-Francis Ngannou was not born in France (originally from Cameroon), but it was in France that he got his start in boxing - and today he's one of the strong men of the noble art.
-A former UFC world champion in MMA, he recently made a splash in English boxing against Tyson Fury.
-In 2025, his fortune is estimated at 20 million euros (Francis Ngannou Fortune: 20 Million and a Sensational Career).
-His story is worthy of a film: from a difficult childhood, he worked in sand mines before emigrating to Europe.
+Francis Ngannou was not born in France (he is originally from Cameroon), but it was in France that he took up boxing — and he is today one of the most formidable figures in the sport.
+A former UFC MMA world champion, he recently made a sensational foray into professional boxing against Tyson Fury.
+In 2025, his net worth is estimated at 20 million euros (Francis Ngannou Net Worth: 20 Million And A Sensational Journey).
+His story is worthy of a film: starting from a difficult childhood, he worked in sand mines before emigrating to Europe.

-His financial success comes from high-profile fights (in both MMA and boxing) and lucrative advertising contracts.
-Ngannou also invests in the future - he has, for example, set up a foundation to help young people in Cameroon.
-At the age of 37, "The Predator enjoys an international reputation that ensures a comfortable income.
+His financial success comes from his highly publicised bouts (in both MMA and boxing) and lucrative commercial contracts.
+Ngannou is also investing for the future — he has, for example, created a foundation to help young people in Cameroon.
+At 37, “The Predator” enjoys an international fame that ensures him comfortable earnings.

 Conclusion

-The careers of these boxers show that success is not limited to performance in the ring.
-Thanks to their talent, determination and astute career management, these champions have turned their sporting exploits into genuine financial success stories.
-As the next generation of boxers continues to emerge, the stories of these 10 boxers illustrate perfectly how a passion for the noble art can open the doors to a comfortable life and inspire future generations of fighters.
+The journeys of these boxers clearly show that success is not limited to ring performances alone.
+Through their talent, determination and astute career management, these champions have transformed their sporting achievements into genuine financial success stories.
+As the next generation continues to emerge, the story of these 10 boxers perfectly illustrates how a passion for boxing can open the doors to a comfortable life and inspire future generations of fighters.

-In a nutshellEven if boxing doesn't always generate revenues comparable to soccer or tennis, these ten French champions have proved that, with talent and determination, the noble art can pay off handsomely.
-From the Olympic rings to the nights of Las Vegas, they have built their legends. and their heritage.
-Several of them (Ngannou, Takam, N'Dam) are Franco-Cameroonian - a sign of the vitality of boxing in French-speaking Africa and France.
+In summary, while boxing does not always guarantee earnings comparable to football or tennis, these ten French champions have proven that with talent and determination, the sport can be very lucrative.
+From Olympic rings to Las Vegas nights, they have built both their legend and their wealth.
+It is worth noting that several of them (Ngannou, Takam, N’Dam) are French-Cameroonian — a sign of the vitality of boxing in French-speaking Africa and in France.

-Be that as it may, each of these Boxeurs Les Plus Riches de France has managed to pull their weight, moving from uppercuts to hard-earned euros.
-And for the up-and-coming contenders, the story isn't over yet: the next generation may well have their say in the fortunes rankings in the future... 🥊💰
+Regardless, each of these Richest Boxers in France has made the most of their opportunities, moving from uppercuts to hard-earned euros.
+And for the rising contenders, the story is far from over: the next generation may well have something to say about the wealth rankings in the future… 🥊💰